piskvorky/gensim/docs/src/intro.rst

         (3, 5.0)`` (note the missing ``(1, 0.0)``).
         Since the set of all questions is known in advance, all the missing features in a sparse representation of a document can be unambiguously resolved to zero, ``0.0``.

+        Gensim is specific in that it doesn't prescribe any specific corpus format;
+        a corpus is anything that, when iterated over, successively yields these sparse vectors.
+        For example, `set([(2, 2.0), (3, 5.0)], ((0, -1.0), (3, -1.0)))` is a trivial
+        corpus of two documents, each with two non-zero features.

     Model
         For our purposes, a model is a transformation from one document representation